Janisroz/sweet-croi/README.md

 [Wave Accesibility Tester](https://wave.webaim.org/) was used to test the accessibility of the web page in order to ensure that the website was fully accesible for all aids.

-Testing ensured that all followinf criteria were met:
+Testing ensured that all following criteria was met:

 - All headings were used appropriately and not forgotten about or skipped
 - That contrast was appropriate allowing for users to easily see different sections and differentiate text